wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-giraph-install-linux.md

 3. At the bottom of the **Script Actions**, use the **Select** button to save the configuration.
 Finally, use the **Select** button at the bottom of the **Optional Configuration** blade to save the optional configuration information.

-4. Continue provisioning the cluster as described in [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-linux-clusters#portal).
+4. Continue creating the cluster as described in [Create Linux-based HDInsight clusters](/documentation/articles/hdinsight-hadoop-create-linux-clusters-portal).

 ## <a name="usegiraph"></a>How do I use Giraph in HDInsight?

-Once the cluster has finished provisioning, use the following steps to run the SimpleShortestPathsComputation example included with Giraph.
+Once the cluster has finished creating, use the following steps to run the SimpleShortestPathsComputation example included with Giraph.
 This implements the basic <a href = "http://people.apache.org/~edwardyoon/documents/pregel.pdf">Pregel</a> implementation for finding the shortest path between objects in a graph.

 1. Connect to the HDInsight cluster using SSH: